liquidunderground/total-conversion/docs/storydrafts/01-delfid.md

 [*Moves*: **Elephant drive** which allows Mara to gain speed and glide through the air]

 **The king of demons** [Brak replacement]
 : What it says on the tin.
 Plotted to rid Patsy of his mind to trick Dr. Asura into signing a contract to him and attack the Enlightenment Crystal.
-Disguised himself as *Mara* during the operation to collect the Chakra shards for himself and secure demonic influence over Senfina.
-After his plot has been uncovered by the heroes, he faces them off in the underworld to save his plan to throw Senfina into a new dark age.
+Disguised himself as *Mara* during the operation to collect the Chakra shards for himself and secure demonic influence over Weissblatt.
+After his plot has been uncovered by the heroes, he faces them off in the underworld to save his plan to throw Weissblatt into a new dark age.